openops/mom/README.md

 It gives us all the tools we need in order to create a scalable application.
 Backbone also gives us access to a large community to help us achieve our goals.

-## The Plan

-### Angular and Ionic
- - [x] Implement Ionic and Angular into MOM
- - [ ] Create multiple pages and navigation
- - [ ] Implement swype and interactive features/navigation
- - [ ] Ensure app looks the same on iOS and Android

-### Backbone
- - [ ] Have Backbone pull data from localstorage and turn them in to objects
- - [ ] Allow angular to use the objects for its interface

 ## Activities & Checkups

 Activities are going to be the tasks that the user inputs into the app.
 The application will then *checkup*